ngiger/GnuBee_Docs/install_debian.markdown

 1. https://github.com/gnubee-git/gnubee-git.github.io/raw/master/debian/openwrt-ramips-mt7621-gb-n1-squashfs-sysupgrade.bin

-(older "official" kernel from SoC vendor, very stable and have support for keeping the Debian root on the mmc slot)
+older "official" kernel from SoC vendor, very stable and have support for keeping the Debian root on the mmc slot.
+Boots debian stretch on the mmc slot, too.

 2. https://github.com/gnubee-git/gnubee-git.github.io/raw/master/debian/librecmc-ramips-mt7621-gb-pc1-squashfs-sysupgrade_2017-07-22.bin

-(newer kernel, with some support and improvements being worked out actively by us and the LibreCMC community)
+newer kernel, with some support and improvements being worked out actively by us and the LibreCMC community.
+Fails booting debian stretch on the mmc slot.

 ### Upgrade your firmware ussing the downloaded file